 Services That VA Benefits May Cover

-VA benefits cover some of the costs of in home health care services, care-related transportation, and other long-term care services.
+VA benefits cover some of the costs of in home health care services, care-related transportation, and other Lexington in home care services.
 These services help with managing everyday tasks and illnesses, are provided during periods in which someone is not able to perform everyday tasks themselves, and can be provided in a variety of settings, including one’s home, community sites, residential settings, and nursing homes.

 These services may include support for family members or other caregivers who help people who are ill or disabled.

 These services may include one or more of the following.

 - Geriatric Evaluation to assess care needs and develop a care plan

 If you think you qualify to receive VA benefits through the VA Program that will help cover the costs of in-home and other extended care services or if you would like additional information, please Contact Us or Call Us at (859) 224-1124.

 If you would like help communicating with the VA in order to determine your eligibility or if you would like help completing and submitting the proper paperwork for your application, we will help you or direct you to an organization that will provide the assistance you need.